o-murphy/py-ballisticcalc/docs/concepts/engines.md

 ## Custom Engines

 **To define a custom engine:** Create a separate module with a class that implements the [`EngineProtocol`][py_ballisticcalc.generics.engine.EngineProtocol].
-You can then load it like:
+The engine's constructor should implement [`EngineFactoryProtocol`][py_ballisticcalc.generics.engine.EngineFactoryProtocol] You can then load it like:
 ```python
 from py_ballisticcalc import Calculator